• Home

 What is Power of Attorney (POA)?

 A Power of Attorney is a legal document which features statements called ‘powers’.
 These powers give someone else the authority to make specific decisions about your life if you were to need help or lose the ability to make decisions for yourself.
 The person who gives permission is known as the ‘Granter’ and whoever agrees to act on that person's behalf is the ‘Attorney’.
+There are two different types of Power of Attorney:

 Why should I get one?